protostuffdb-examples/todo/README.md

 It can be seen live [here](https://dyuproject.com/todo/) with equivalent [android](https://play.google.com/store/apps/details?id=com.dyuproject.todo) (flutter) and [desktop](https://1drv.ms/f/s!Ah8UGrNGpqlzeAVPYtkNffvNZBo) (nwjs) apps.

 They all have the same semantics.
 Swipe horizontally to nagivate the pages (paginate).
+Long-press the item to update.

 ## Server runtime dependencies
 - jdk7